dallenpyrah/ContextualMocker/docs/ONBOARDING.md

 ### Core Components

 - **ContextualMocker**: The main entry point for creating and managing mocks within specific contexts.
-- **MockRegistry**: Maintains a registry of all active mocks, mapping them to their respective contexts.
+- **MockRegistry**: Maintains a registry of all active mocks, mapping them to their respective contexts, with automatic memory management and cleanup policies.
 - **ContextHolder**: Manages the current execution context, enabling context propagation and isolation.
 - **Handlers**: Intercept method invocations on mocks, delegating to the appropriate logic based on context (e.g., `ContextualInvocationHandler`, `VerificationMethodCaptureHandler`).
 - **Matchers**: Provide flexible argument matching for stubbing and verification (e.g., `AnyMatcher`, `EqMatcher`, `ArgumentMatchers`).
+- **Error Reporting**: Enhanced verification failure messages with detailed context and troubleshooting guidance.
+- **Memory Management**: Automatic cleanup with configurable policies to prevent memory leaks.
+- **JUnit Integration**: Annotation-based dependency injection for seamless test integration.

 ### Component Interactions